-The cycling website road.cc reports "Cyclist deaths double during lockdown at twice the average for the time of year".
+In May the cycling website road.cc reported "Cyclist deaths double during lockdown at twice the average for the time of year".

-Returning to the Welsh Government's guidelines "exercise should not include activities that involve a significant degree of risk".
 Which is more risky cycling or swimming?
 Which activity will put the most pressure on the NHS?
 The evidence points to cycling.
-Indeed running, walking, DIY could also be up there.
+Indeed running, walking, and DIY could also be up there.

 Some would argue that smokers and the obese lead the way in putting pressure on the NHS, indeed in Wales heart disease is the biggest cause of death with around 9,500 deaths per year.
 Many of these deaths could be prevented with healthy eating, exercise and lifestyle change.

 I know of three members of my extended family who attended A & E during the "lockdown" period.
 All of these injuries happened at home or in the garden.
 This isn't surprising, when I think of the all the times I or members of my family have had to go to A & E the accidents overwhelmingly occur at home.
-Never after going swimming.
+Never as a result of swimming.

 It wasn't long ago that Dr Chris van Tulleken (the doctor who gave up drugs) advocated outdoor swimming as a treatment for depression (BMJ Article here).
-What has been the cost on the mental health of outdoor swimmers during lockdown?
+Note - the number of drownings classed as suicide are on the rise.

 Finding a Partner